All About Multisig VS Single Key Crypto Wallets

 Hardware Wallets:

-These are physical devices that securely store private keys offline.
+hese are physical devices that securely store private keys offline.
 They are typically immune to virus attacks and are portable.
 Some popular hardware wallets include LedgerTrezor, and KeepKey.
-Both single key and multisig keys can be stored here.
+By keeping the private keys isolated from internet-connected devices, hardware wallets significantly reduce the risk of hacking, phishing, or malware exposure.
+Even when connected to a compromised computer, the keys remain protected, as transactions must be physically confirmed on the device itself.

 Software Wallets: